Family Relationships Explained

 Ascendant - Ancestors

-One from whom a person is descended, whether on the father’s or mother’s side, at any distance of time; a progenitor; a forefather.
-Ascendant is usully someone from whom you are descended but usually more remote than a grandparent.
-An earlier or higher generation.
+One from whom a person is descended, whether on the father’s or mother’s side, at any distance of time, a progrenitor, a forefather.
+Ascendant is usually someone from whom you are descended, but is usually more remote than a grandparent.

 1st Finger – You